What Is Larynx Cancer?

 We can help

-The Mount Sinai Medical Center has extensive experience treating diseases of the larynx, including larynx cancer.
-U.S. News & World Report ranks The Mount Sinai Medical Center among the top 20 hospitals in the United States for the treatment of ear, nose, and throat disease.
+The Mount Sinai Health System has extensive experience treating diseases of the larynx, including larynx cancer.
+U.S. News & World Report ranks The Mount Sinai Health System among the top 20 hospitals in the United States for the treatment of ear, nose, and throat disease.
 Please call us at 212-241-9410 to schedule an appointment.
 We are conveniently located on the Upper East Side of New York City.